 Having a resource planning system can help you achieve an optimized workflow by keeping track of all activities such as material requirements, capacity, inventory, labor, and other resources that are required for production processes.
 An effective MRP system should provide insight into departments that may not be directly involved with manufacturing but might be tied to it through the purchasing process.
 With real-time data at their disposal, managers can see how costs and capacities fluctuate over time and modify their resource planning accordingly.

-Katana is a manufacturing ERP that gives you a live look at your business, including live inventory and manufacturing management, batch tracking for end-to-end traceability, a Shop Floor App for total floor-level control, open API, and a growing channel partner network.
+Katana is a cloud inventory platform that gives you a live look at your business, including live inventory and manufacturing management, batch tracking for end-to-end traceability, a Shop Floor App for total floor-level control, open API, and a growing channel partner network.
 Real-time master planning features automate resource allocation based on prioritized sales orders and integrations with e-commerce, accounting, CRM, and reporting services to centralize your operations in one visual platform.